Before I answer if Intersex Transexuals Exist, let me first educate and give the definitions of Intersex, Endosex, Intergender, and Altersex.

 Just like anyone else, an intersex person can have any gender, sexual orientation, or gender expression.
 The “rules” of the heteronormative binary, male and female, often do not work for intersex people.
 Since intersex is a way to describe a person’s biological sex, it should not be confused as gender identity , or with transgender gender identity issues.

-Dyadic: A word used to describe someone who is not born intersex.
-Dyadic people are born with sex characteristics which could be categorized them either as typical female or typical male.
-Dyadic people can have any gender identity, sexual orientation, or gender expression.
+Endosex: A word used to describe someone who is not born intersex.
+Endosex people are born with sex characteristics which could be categorized them either as typical female or a typical male.
+Like an intersex person, Endosex people can have any gender identity, sexual orientation, or gender expression.

 Note: In the past, and in some countries, the term “hermaphrodite” is used to describe people born intersex.
 Depending on the country or the person, this can be considered offensive.
 Always ask to make sure it is ok to use the word hermaphrodite.
 Please always ask if it is ok to say in your country.
 Some accept it, and some do not now.